ToxcGang/ReelScroller/README.md

 The background script stores a single global setting named `reelScrollerEnabled`.
 It sends `ENABLE` and `DISABLE` messages to Instagram tabs whenever the toolbar button is clicked or an Instagram tab finishes loading.

 The content script runs on Instagram pages, but only attaches scrolling behavior on `/reel/` and `/reels/` routes.
-It watches visible video elements, scrolls after the focused video ends, and checks nearby visible text for sponsored labels.
+It watches visible video elements, scrolls after the focused video ends, and checks nearby visible text for ad labels.

 ## Troubleshooting